 Morning everyone!
 I get A LOT of questions on the daily about photography, what camera and lens to use, what settings should be used … how to edit my photos, etc. So I turned to photography guru (and staging extraordinaire), Erin Sousa (founder of Sparkle Media) to help me answer some of your questions so today she is sharing 5 ways to step up your photography game with you and I’m SO excited about this!!
+Make sure to check out these stock photos so you can learn from them.
 So, without further ado …

 Hi everyone!
 Erin here!
-I have to say that photography is definitely one of my biggest joys in life!
+I have to say that photography is definitely one of my biggest joys in life, I just love to go to the photography studio and take lots of pictures!
 There’s nothing like styling, shooting and loving an image that you’ve created.
 After reading Elizabeth Gilbert’s book Big Magic (you must read this one, or listen to it as an audiobook like I did!), I have a belief that everyone is a creative person – we just all project it in our own way.
 I’m not a great painter, my drawing skills are horrible, my writing is questionable (lol), but photography allows me to create something I’m proud of and that gives me a real buzz.

 I’m a forever student of photography – each time I shoot an image, I’m learning something new.
 I started my company, Sparkle Media, in 2013 back before visual content was really a “thing”.
 At first, we primarily offered social media content (this was back when Twitter was the primary social platform, and photos were not important!) and traditional PR, but soon, I had people inquiring about visual content more and more often.
 I started working with brands who wanted to grow, and an Instagram community, was a huge part of that growth … which meant brands needed loads of high-quality visual content.
 Before I knew it, I was offering photo styling, producing photo shoots, and eventually photography services, shooting content on an on-going basis for brands, and for myself.